Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 - Large feeders: Feeding reptiles food that is either too large or inappropriate can cause this condition.
 You should never feed insects that are larger than the width of a reptile's head (excluding snakes, in which case the rule of thumb for feeding is that the feeder rodent be no larger than the largest part of the snake).
 Feeders that are too large can get stuck in the digestive tract, causing a blockage.

 - Low temperatures: Low temperatures can cause inadequate digestion, which is one more reason to make sure you have proper temperatures.
 If the reptile requires belly heat versus air heat, make sure that you include an under-tank heater as a part of their enclosure.
-Make sure that the basking sites of diurnal reptiles are appropriate temperatures as well.
+Make sure that the basking sites of diurnal reptiles are kept at appropriate temperatures as well.

 - Dehydration: One other cause of blockages is dehydration; always provide your reptiles with fresh water.